 - Red and tan bowstring included.

-- Can be used right- and left-handed.
+- It can be used right- and left-handed.

 - Perfect for beginners but can be used by skilled archers as well.